melkerraad/ScheffleraMonitor/README.md

 The Schefflera Monitor is an IoT device suited for monitoring environmental conditions, specifically for plants.
 It measures temperature, air humidity, soil humidity, and lighting conditions.
 The measurements are then compared to ideal and acceptable intervals, gathered from trusted sources (see targets.py).
 Based on the results, a LED which is either green (ideal), yellow (acceptable) or red (poor) will light up on the device.
+As I live in a concrete building, the wifi connection can be somewhat unstable throughout the apartment.
+Therefore, the device must keep a stable upload flow to InfluxDB Cloud with retry/backoff so transient network issues won’t crash the system.
+A locally-hosted instance of Grafana then presents the data in a dashboard.
 A poor reading also makes Grafana Unified Alerting dispatch a summary email with the latest values for all sensors and personalized recommendations to improve conditions.
 The hardware is relatively quick to set up, but the software aspects takes some time.
 A rough approximation of the total implementation time would be 5 hours.

 # Objective